 Consider now the 1913-2009 period.
 The real growth rate g of national income was 2.6%, thanks to the high-growth postwar decades.
-The real growth rate of private wealth g_w was 2.4%.
-Given observed saving flows (and taking into account wartime capital destructions, which we include in volume effects), private wealth should have grown slightly faster, i.e. we find that the saving-induced wealth growth rate g{ws} was 2.9%.
+The real growth rate of private wealth $g_w$ was 2.4%.
+Given observed saving flows (and taking into account wartime capital destructions, which we include in volume effects), private wealth should have grown slightly faster, i.e. we find that the saving-induced wealth growth rate $g{ws}$ was 2.9%.
 We again attribute the differential to real capital gains, and we find a modest negative q effect (-0.4%) (see Table 1).
 Taken literally, this would mean that the 1949-2009 gradual rise in the relative price of assets has not yet fully compensated the 1913-1949 fall, and that asset prices are currently about 30% lower than what they were at the eve of World War 1.
-Again, it could also be that we slightly overestimate 20th century saving flows, or underestimate end-of-period wealth stocks, or both.38 But the point is that our stock and flow data are consistent.
-In the long run, the bulk of wealth accumulation is well accounted for by savings, both during the 19th and the 20th centuries.
+Again, it could also be that we slightly overestimate $20^{th}$ century saving flows, or underestimate end-of-period wealth stocks, or both.
+But the point is that our stock and flow data are consistent.
+In the long run, the bulk of wealth accumulation is well accounted for by savings, both during the $19^{th}$ and the $20^{th}$ centuries.
 As a first approximation, the 1913-1949 fall in the relative price of assets was compensated by the 1949-2009 rise, so that the total 1913-2009 net effect is close to zero.

 The other important finding is that the 1913-1949 fall in the aggregate wealth-income ratio was not due - for the most part - to the physical destructions of the capital stock that took place during the wars.
-We find that β_t dropped from about 600%-650% in 1913 to about 200%-250% in 1949.
+We find that $\beta_t$ dropped from about 600%-650% in 1913 to about 200%-250% in 1949.
 Physical capital destructions per se seem to account for little more than 10% of the total fall.
-On the basis of physical destructions and the observed saving response (saving flows were fairly large in the 1920s and late 1940s), we find that private wealth should have grown at g{ws} =0.9% per year between 1913 and 1949, i.e. almost as fast as national income (g=1.3%).
-However the market value of private wealth fell dramatically (g_w=-1.7%), which we attribute to a large negative q effect (q=-2.6%).
+On the basis of physical destructions and the observed saving response (saving flows were fairly large in the 1920s and late 1940s), we find that private wealth should have grown at gws=0.9% per year between 1913 and 1949, i.e. almost as fast as national income (g=1.3%).
+However the market value of private wealth fell dramatically (gw=-1.7%), which we attribute to a large negative q effect (q=-2.6%).
 This large real rate of capital loss can be broken down into a variety of factors: holders of nominal assets (public and private bonds, domestic and foreign) were literally expropriated by inflation; real estate prices fell sharply relatively to consumer prices (probably largely due to sharp rent control policies enacted in the 1920s and late 1940s); and stock prices also fell to historical lows in 1945 (probably reflecting the dramatic loss of faith in capital markets after the Great Depression, as well as the large nationalization policies and capital taxes enacted in 1945).
-In effect, the
+In effect, the 1914-1945 political and military shocks generated an unprecedented wave of anti-capital policies, which had a much larger impact on private wealth than the wars themselves.

-37 Net foreign assets gradually rose from about 2% of private wealth in 1820 to about 15% around 1900-1910, i.e. from about 10% of national income to about 100% of national income.
+Net foreign assets gradually rose from about 2% of private wealth in 1820 to about 15% around 1900-1910, i.e. from about 10% of national income to about 100% of national income.
 See Appendix A, Table A16.